johnglover/eurasip2011/README.md

     $ python results_by_sound_type.py

-will print the results for a specific ODF for each "type" of sound.
+will print the average F-measure results for each "type" of sound (for each ODF separately).
 The current sound types are Non-Pitched Percussive, Pitched Non-Percussive, Pitched Percussive and Mixed.